 Jacob Romanow is a PhD candidate in English at Rutgers University.
-His dissertation examines submerged genre forms in nineteenth-century British fiction in relation to chaging ideas of privacy, community, and literary history.
-His work has been published in Essays in Romanticism and (forthcoming) in The Palgrave Encyclopedia of Victorian Women's Writing.

-Jacob Romanow is a PhD candidate in English at Rutgers University.
 His dissertation examines nineteenth-century genre form as participating in the history of privacy, showing how "exteriorizing" literary techniques reshaped ideas of character, surveillance, and nationhood.
 His work has been published in Essays in Romanticism and in The Palgrave Encyclopedia of Victorian Women's Writing.